Improving turbulence control through explainable deep learning: Targeting coherent structures for drag reduction

 The net energy saving is defined as:

-where the friction coefficient is $c_f = 2\tau_w/(\rho U_b^2)$ and $U_b$ denotes the bulk velocity.
+where the skin-friction coefficient is $c_f = 2\tau_w/(\rho U_b^2)$ and $U_b$ denotes the bulk velocity.
 This quantity, which discounts the power required by the control from the drag reduction, further emphasizes the advantage of SHAP-based control over the other methods.
-In particular, DRL for SHAP reduction yields $33.1\%$ net-energy saving compared with $31.4\%$ achieved by the DRL for direct drag reduction method (5.4$\%$ and 1.7 percentage points better).
-While the power input is generally small compared to the skin-friction coefficient ($w_{\text{in}}\sim \mathcal{O}(10^{-5}) \ll c_f\sim \mathcal{O}(10^{-3})$), these efficiency gains become significant in large-scale applications requiring thousands of controllers.
+In particular, \MB{DRL for SHAP reduction yields $30.6\%$ net-energy saving compared with $25.9\%$ achieved by the DRL for direct drag reduction method (18.1$\%$ and 4.7 percentage points better), $26.4\%$ achieved by the DRL for Q events method (15.9$\%$ and 4.2 percentage points better), $22.7\%$ achieved by opposition control (34.8$\%$ and 7.9 percentage points better), and $18\%$ achieved by the DRL for streaks (70$\%$ and 12.6 percentage points better) .
+While the power input is generally small compared to the skin-friction coefficient ($W\sim \mathcal{O}(10^{-4})$ and $c_f\sim \mathcal{O}(10^{-3})$)}, these efficiency gains become significant in large-scale applications requiring thousands of controllers.
 Furthermore, equation \eqref{eq:power_input} underestimates the power input in an actual experimental setting~\cite{kametani2011direct}, where the advantage of the SHAP-based approach compared with the DRL for direct drag reduction would become even more pronounced.